Arsenal complete £45 million signing of Partey as Torreira heads to Atletico Madrid on loan | Goal.com

 Arsenal had been linked to Partey for some time, with negotiations with Atleti proving difficult for the London club.

-On Monday, though, the Gunners got their man, paying the midfielder's release clause to finally complete a deal for the 27-year-old star.
+On Monday, though, the Gunners got their man - who will wear number 18 at the Emirates - paying the midfielder's release clause to finally complete a deal for the 27-year-old star.

-A statement from the Spanish capital club reads: “La Liga has communicated to Atletico Madrid on Monday at 11:28pm that representatives of Arsenal appeared at the headquarters of the organisation in order to exercise the termination clause of the footballer Thomas Partey.
+Technical director Edu said of the signing: “Thomas has all the right attributes to be a top player for Arsenal.
+He is a leader on and off the pitch and he is exactly the kind of player and person we want at the club.

-“As such, the player has unilaterally terminated the employment contract that bound him to our club until June 30, 2023.”
+“We already feel like we know Thomas very well based on the work we have done analysing his performances closely in recent times.

 While one midfielder heads to London, another will move to Madrid as Torreira will join Atleti on a season-long loan.